softbitestudio/usbunny/README.md

 We've included a comprehensive PowerShell diagnosis and repair script for Windows users.
 It's been thoroughly tested and works like a charm.

-    ⚠️ Important: Right-click and Run as Administrator for full functionality.
+>[!Important]

-This script was originally created for a RedPanda friend—now it's here to serve you too!
+> Right-click and Run as Administrator for full functionality.

 🔧 Troubleshooting
 Common Issues & Fixes